Kyle-Stanford1612/CareerFoundry-Instacart-Python-Project/README.md

 # Data:
-"The Instacart Online Grocery Shopping Dataset 2017", accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on <24/04/2024>. by the end of the project, 4 original data sets had been cleaned and merged to form a comprehensive data set containing over 30 million rows and 37 rows
+"The Instacart Online Grocery Shopping Dataset 2017", accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on <24/04/2024>.
+By the end of the project, 4 original data sets had been cleaned and merged to form a comprehensive data set containing over 30 million rows and 37 rows

 # Skills learned:
 Data wrangling and subsetting